basedmarv/Hack-2020-/README.md

 When the application is ran by a client, the client is able to send a text message through Twilio that is sent to the database of the program.
 There, the server reads information and displays it on a GUI.

+This is the link to this program's devpost: https://devpost.com/software/text-to-present